 “Armageddon Now” sees Callisto freed from the mine Xena trapped her in by Hope.
-After realizing how evil she was Gabrielle poisoned her own daughter, and burned her corpse.
-However Hope’s spirit is able to reform parts of her charred corpse into a new zombie like body.
+After realising how evil she was, Gabrielle poisoned her own daughter, and burned her corpse.
+Hope’s spirit however is able to reform parts of her charred corpse into a new zombie like body.
 In this form, Hope frees Callisto who is reluctant to keep working for her until Hope offers her a chance to rid her of her pain, provided she wipes Hercules from the history of the earth.

 Callisto soon goes to Ares.
 Ares who is tired of having his and his underlings plans constantly thwarted by Hercules agrees to work with Callisto to get rid of him once and for all.
 Ares and Callisto using their combined god abilities, free the evil alternate reality version of Hercules trapped in the nothingness between realities.
 The two also take the Hinds blood, the only thing that can kill a god from him.
 When the real Hercules shows up and fights his evil twin, Ares and Callisto open the portal to the nothingness between worlds and send both Hercules there.